 What is included in this use case:

-- Newsletter (in case you use a different naming, feel free to change it within the UC)
+- Newsletter (in case you are tracking it with a different name, make sure to change it within the scenario)

 Address any discrepancies if needed.

 The campaign uses an Email List Health segmentation which segments subscribers based on their engagement recency.
 For this to work, it is required to import historical email engagement data from previous email providers.